HarshCasper/NeoAlgo/Python/Code_Template.md

 ## Argument / Return Type:

-- The data type of the argument and the return value of the main function involved in the solution or implementation of the algorithm is specifically provided.
+- The data type of the argument and the return value of the main function involved in the solution or implementation of the algorithm is to be specifically provided.

 ## Code / Solution: